Dragonchain-Community/dragonchain-uvn-install-guide/README.md

 ## Overview
 This repository hosts the step-by-step installation guides to launch an unmanaged Dragonchain verification node to begin earning $DRGN cryptocurrency for your participation in the Dragon Net blockchain network.

+## About the Course
+In this course on the Dragonchain Academy which guides you from zero knowledge to an operational Dragonchain Level 2 verification node running on a Ubuntu server (even if you've never heard the words "Linux" or "command line" before).

+**In the course, you'll learn and be guided through:**
+- General preparation and registering on the Dragonchain console website
+- How to launch a brand new Ubuntu linux virtual server in the cloud from scratch
+- Installation option #1, an automatic process that's almost 100% hands-off
+- Installation option #2, the step-by-step, command for command process if you want complete control
+- The basics of using the Dragonchain SDK to write code to query your new node for information

 ## Step by Step Guide Quick Links
 -   [General Preparation and Registering on Dragon Net](general-preparation.md)
 -   [Launch a Ubuntu Server VPS on Linode](launch-a-vps-on-linode.md)